NEELMCW/MCW_CPPAMP_TORCH/README.md

 Build the whole system.
 This will build clang and other libraries that require one time build.

+  * export CXXAMP_NV =1  to choose DMA implementation of clamp.

   * make [-j #] world           (# is the number of parallel builds.
 Generally it is # of CPU cores)

   * make                        (this builds llvm utilities)